MichaelForsmann/Inferring-indoor-air-quality-from-incomplete-data-and-Gaussian-Process-modelling/readme.md

   title = {ArviZ a unified library for exploratory analysis of Bayesian models in Python}, journal = {Journal of Open Source Software}
 }
+The license text is available in the [LICENSE](LICENSE) file located in the root directory of the project.